derushio/ItnavCoronaSDKBootcamp/breakoutSample/createBall.md

-# 5. Move the ball.
+# 5. Let's try moving the ball.

-## Try to show the ball.
+## Display the ball.

 Let's display the ball as well as the wall.
-You can view the following code.
+You can display it by the following code.

 ```lua
 ball = display.newImageRect(displayGroup, "star.png", 50, 50)